- Location York, UK

 We started with Hiscox’s culture.
 It’s an open, welcoming place – a perfect fit for the Hungate’s history.
 Our design reinforces this sense of openness, maximising light across four spacious floors.
 A ribbon-like staircase, modelled on York’s undulating city walls, rises up through a triple-height atrium, culminating in a landscaped roof terrace that offers glorious views to York Minster.

 The building’s facade is formed of curved glass and a woven brickwork pattern inspired by the 19th-century market.
 It overlooks a new public area that harmonises with the nearby listed landmarks and provides new pedestrianised routes connecting the Hungate to the city centre.

 We’ve brought the Hungate’s past and future together, its rich heritage inspiring the most contemporary of designs.
 As a result, a neglected brownfield site is now a contemporary focal point.

 The building is made from 5,000m3 of concrete – enough to fill two Olympic-sized pools – forming the piled foundations, superstructure, feature staircase, balustrades, escape stairs and brick-faced facade panels.

 Make created a space that taps into the long history of the Hungate site while using cutting-edge architectural, design and working practices.

 The third floor roof terrace provides access to green space, fresh air, sculpture and excellent views of the Minster to the north.

 Integrating works from the Hiscox art collection into the design was central to the brief.
-The pieces, which include the rocket, seek to provoke and inspire, increase productivity, and engender a sense of pride among employees.
+The pieces seek to provoke and inspire, increase productivity, and engender a sense of pride among employees.